Vegan Food in Taipei || Discover The Best Vegan Eats

 Western Vegan/Veggie Restaurants

-For me these are completely different to traditional Taiwanese vegan/vegetarian restaurants and therefore they get their own section.
+For me, these are completely different to traditional vegan/vegetarian restaurants and therefore they get their own section.

-With veganism as a new culture in the younger generation (not connected to Buddhism but connected to animal welfare and climate consciousness), there are a lot of western-style restaurants popping up in the big cities.
+With veganism as a new culture in the younger generation (not connected to Buddhism but connected to health, animal welfare and climate consciousness), there are a lot of Western-style restaurants popping up in the big cities.

-This is mainly so for Taipei, but as time moves on, you can also find other cities have a lot more cropping up, including Kaohsiung, Tainan and Taichung.
+This is mainly so for Taipei, but as time goes on, other cities have more cropping up, including Kaohsiung, Tainan and Taichung.

-You can expect western and Chinese foods offered here, and the food will usually be ‘cleaner’ (maybe less oil and msg/salt) and maybe healthier, depending on what you’re getting.
+You can expect Western and Chinese foods offered here, and the food will usually be ‘cleaner’ (maybe less oil and salt) and maybe healthier, depending on what you’re getting.

 TOP TIP || It will also be more expensive.
 Whereas food without meat from traditional local places is cheaper than that with meat, it might be the opposite here in these fancier western-friendly joints.